jedalong/hi_buffer/README.md

 `Table_BufferMovementType_r_*.csv`: A csv file with a table of the number of movement events associated with each buffer movement type (see above) per individual.
-`Shapfile_buffer_r_*.shp`: A shapefile with the buffer of the OSM data with distance r (also has .shx,.dbf.prj files) `Shapfile_trajectory_r_*.shp`: A shapefile with the movement segments stored as lines (also has .shx,.dbf.prj files) `Map_Buffer_r_*.html`: An interactive map widget of the OSM feature buffer and movement trajectory lines derived from R package mapview.
-Includes a corresponding data folder.
+`Shapfile_buffer_r_*.shp`: A shapefile with the buffer of the OSM data with distance r (also has .shx,.dbf.prj files) `Shapfile_trajectory_r_*.shp`: A shapefile with the movement segments stored as lines (also has .shx,.dbf.prj files)

 ### Settings